Against Jovinianus: Jovinian's propositions

-In addition to this, he held the birth of Jesus Christ to have been by a "true parturition," and was thus refuting the orthodoxy of the time, according to which, the infant Jesus passed through the walls of the womb as his Resurrection body afterwards did, out of the tomb or through closed doors.
+In addition to this, he held the birth of Jesus Christ to have been by a "true parturition"; that is, he disagreed with the common belief of his time, according to which the infant Jesus passed through the walls of the womb, as his resurrected body afterwards did out of the tomb or through closed doors.

-Response to Jovinianus
+Response to Jovinian

-Pammachius, Jerome's friend, brought Jovinian's book to the notice of Siricius, bishop of Rome, and it was shortly afterwards condemned in synods at that city and at Milan about 390 CE.
+Pammachius, Jerome's friend, brought Jovinian's book to the notice of Pope Siricius and it was shortly afterwards condemned in synods at that city and at Milan about 390 CE.

 He subsequently sent Jovinian's books to Jerome, who answered them in the present treatise in 393.
 Little is known of Jovinian, but it has been conjectured from Jerome's remark in the treatise against Vigilantius, where Jovinian is said to have "amidst pheasants and pork rather belched out than breathed out his life," and by a kind of transmigration to have transmitted his opinions into Vigilantius, that he had died before 409, the date of that work.

-Outline of Against Jovinianus
+Outline of Against Jovinian

-The first book is wholly on the first proposition of Jovinianus, that relating to marriage and virginity.
+The first book is wholly on the first proposition of Jovinian, that relating to marriage and virginity.
 The first three chapters are introductory.
 The rest may be divided into three parts: